 9. Your kidneys on water

-Drinking enough water helps your body get rid of waste through sweat and urination.
+Drinking water helps your body get rid of waste through sweat and urination.
 This can indirectly lower the risk of kidney stones formation and other kidney problems, since water dilutes impurities in the urine.

-10. Water eliminates headaches
+10. Drinking water eliminates headaches

 While not always the case, headaches that are not linked to a pre-existing medical condition can often be attributed to a lack of water – and that’s certainly the case with a hangover as alcohol plays a big part in dehydration!
 The best way to avoid a hangover is to alternate alcoholic beverages with plenty of water.
 If that doesn’t work, then staying hydrated throughout the following day is vital.